OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/micro-focus-alm-qc.md

 * **Quick Test Professional** and appropriate **QuickTest Professional Add-In** must be installed on the machine on which OpsHub ALM/QC proxy is configured.
 To download QuickTest Professional Add-In, please follow [this link](https://hpln.hp.com/page/quicktest-professional-add).

 ## Enable history of fields to be mapped
-* It is recommended to enable history at least on those fields that are going to be mapped in the integration for {{SITENAME}} and on **Modified** field to ascertain whether any modifications are made on a particular field.
+* It is recommended to enable history at least on those fields that are going to be mapped in the integration for <code class="expression">space.vars.SITENAME</code> and on **Modified** field to ascertain whether any modifications are made on a particular field.
 Click [Enable history of fields to be mapped](#How-to-enable-history-of-fields-to-be-mapped) to learn the steps.
 * If Micro Focus ALM/QC is the target system, then integration recovery will not work if the history has not been enabled.
 The integration recovery can, in fact, create duplicate entities in Micro Focus ALM/QC.
 Integration will throw error before performing create/update if history has not been enabled on any mapped field.
 * If Micro Focus ALM/QC is the source system and history has not been enabled, then integration needs to be configured in **Current State Sync** mode only.
 You can learn about **Current State Sync** mode from [here](../integrate/integration-configuration.md#sync-only-current-state).